 Other precautions can be taken, including practicing good hand hygiene, covering your nose and mouth when you cough and sneeze, and avoiding sharing of personal items such as water bottles, lip gloss and cigarettes.

-Manitoba Health, Healthy Living and Seniors Resources
+Manitoba Health, Seniors and Active Living Resources

 For the Public